iTzAlver/CoSeNet/README.md

     from cosenet import CoSeNet

+**DISCLAIMER: CoSeNet makes use of BaseNetAPI to work with efficient and easy-to-use databases and models.
+It also contains optimization packages using Ray for distributed computing.
+It may take quite long to install, but the final model will not have these dependencies.**

+**MAKE SURE YOUR PYTHON ENVIRONMENT HAS RAY INSTALLED: PIP HAS SOME PROBLEMS INSTALLING IT, YOU MAY NEED TO INSTALL IT MANUALLY AND HAS NO DIST FOR PYTHON 11.
+YOU NEED PYTHON 9 OR 10.**

+**MAKE SURE EVERYTHING WORKS FINE RUNNING ```./test/test.py```**

 Then, you can create an instance of the class and use the methods:

     number_of_matrix_to_solve = 600